SixXS

 A larger MTU can improve performance of the tunnel when sending/receiving large streams as less packets are required to send/receive the same amount of actual data.
 When the MTU is too large for the underlying infrastructure performance will drop and in cases where there is a disagreement about which size the MTU is, packets may also be lost.

 Warning One should only change the MTU if one knows what one is doing.
+The MTU should match on both sides of the tunnel.
 One should check, eg using tracepath if the IPv4 path between you and the PoP really can handle the MTU.

 The following table shows the overhead that the various protocols have when they are tunneled over the Internet.
 Note that 1500 is the ideal MTU for Ethernet, you might have a slightly smaller MTU and especially on the path between you and the PoP the MTU might be quite a bit lower.